Step by step advice leading up to, during and after your face-to-face assessment

 Whilst you are waiting for your assessment to be completed you will receive the standard rate of ESA and will need to continue attending the Jobcentre as agreed with your Work Coach.

-The Department for Work and Pensions (DWP) may not be able to continue to pay you benefits if we don’t receive this form in time.
+DWP may not be able to continue to pay you benefits if we don’t receive this form in time.

 We also need to see any medical evidence or other information you might already have such as: